My London Story

 Building on previous projects

-My London Story builds on a successful pilot project run in 2022–2023, thanks to support from the Kusuma Trust.
+My London Story built on a successful pilot project run in 2022–2023, thanks to support from the Kusuma Trust.
 This involved nine secondary schools and collected over 30 video interviews of children talking about their lives and relationships with London.

 Our work has been informed by research with 1,500 pupils that was carried out between October 2023 and February 2024, exploring their thoughts and feelings about London and its future.